ahcis-rds/study_finder/README.md

 StudyFinder offers a CSS-based theme system.
 You will find example files in /app/assets/stylesheets/theme.
 A very basic knowledge of CSS is enough to adapt the examples for branded color schemes, etc. Users experienced in CSS/SASS can achieve a great deal of customization here without touching any of the Ruby/Rails code.

 StudyFinder uses Bootstrap 4, so Bootstrap mixins, classes, etc. are also available to and can be customized by your theme.
+[Bootstrap Documentation](https://getbootstrap.com/docs/4.6/getting-started/introduction/)

 Some of the examples include references to images.
 E.g., the 'brand' class defines the logo image that appears at the upper left of every page: